herrera-ignacio/design_patterns/oop-fundamentals/pillars.md

 its parent classes, and they'll be able to perform all operations defined by both.

 ### Encapsulation

+__Binding of data and functions that manipulate the data together__.
+Keep both safe from outside interference and misuse.

 An object packages both data and the methods that operate on that data.
 It performs and operation when it receives a request from a client.